 You might have heard about how sneaky MediaTek/BLU phones had behaved lately.

 Unbeknownst to most of us, these phones were sneakily regularly sending out the user’s personal information to servers located in China.
-The ‘Personal information’ that I speak of here, includes a juicy mix of the user’s text messages, device location, call logs, installed apps, contact lists etc. After further investigation was performed, it was bought to light that this mischief was happening through a low-level piece of software called ADUPS.
+The ‘Personal information’ that I speak of here, includes a juicy mix of the user’s text messages, device location, call logs, installed apps, contact lists, etc. After the further investigation was performed, it was bought to light that this mischief was happening through a low-level piece of software called ADUPS.
 Interestingly, a security researcher had discovered a secret backdoor in the device by a “combination of happenstance and curiosity”.
-The devices, and several other models from BLU, were collecting and transmitting Personally Identifiable Information (PII – It’s also referred to as Sensitive Personal information, is information that can be used to uniquely identify, contact or locate an individual) to a server in China every 24 to 72 hours.
-These activities were happily carried out disregarding the user’s privacy and ofcourse it all took place right under their noses (Literally here.
+The devices, and several other models from BLU, were collecting and transmitting Personally Identifiable Information (PII – It’s also referred to as Sensitive Personal information, is information that can be used to uniquely identify, contact, or locate an individual) to a server in China every 24 to 72 hours.
+These activities were happily carried out disregarding the user’s privacy and of course, it all took place right under their noses (Literally here.
 Our smartphones are after all usually always facing us!
 Lame joke.
 Moving on) ie without the user’s consent.

 After this information came to light, Google tried to counter it by implementing checks in its systems for ADUPS.
 MediaTek however, being the mischiefs that they are, tried to outwit Google by modifying their system’s software in order to dodge the security checks strategically set in place by them.

 Amazon was hence forced to pull off the BLU R1 HD – its bestselling unlocked phone, from the market because of the reasons mentioned above.

 BLU’s CEO officially told NYTimes – “It was obviously something that we were not aware of”.
 It is concerning however that neither BLU nor Amazon detected the backdoor since the phone’s launch in July 2016.